przemekciacka/time_tracker_live/README.md

 # Time Tracker Live (Phoenix LiveView)

-A lightweight time tracker built as part of a creative microcycle project.
+A primitive time tracker built as part of a creative microcycle project.
 This is an experiment in building functional software over perfect code, using Phoenix LiveView in a fullstack way, with minimal JavaScript.

 ## 📦 Features (MVP)